Almarch/tamaR/README.md

 ## To do

 The sound has not been implemented in the R shiny app yet.
 However, it is properly fetched with the GetFreq method.
+Implementation through a Websocket should be explored further.

 ## Disclaimer